Mert Albaba

 bio

 I am a PhD student at ETH Zürich and the Max Planck Institute – Perceiving Systems, co-advised by Michael Black and Andreas Krause.
-My primary research interests span imitation learning, diffusion models and VLMs.
-I am especially excited about creating generative methods that enable robots to learn human skills from videos.
+My primary research interests span reinforcement learning, imitation learning, robotics, diffusion models and VLMs.
+I am especially excited about creating generative ways that enable humanoid agents to learn wide range of skills autonomously.
 I am an ELLIS PhD Student and a CLS Fellow.

 I previously spent a year at USC, earned my MSc in Mechanical Engineering at Bilkent University under the supervision of Yildiray Yildiz, and completed my BSc in Electrical and Computer Engineering at Bilkent University.